-Yes.
+Yes in a van or trailer.
+No in a gazebo.
 You will need to have hot water to comply with health and safety regs, so get a tea urn.
 Not only is health and safety now happy, you also have tea.
 Apart from keeping you sane, as tea always does, it’s also a tidy little earner and nice and warm in the winter.
-As an added bonus it’s the perfect way to keep your trading neighbours sweet if they don’t have tea facilities.
+As an added bonus it’s the perfect way to keep your gazebo-based trading neighbours sweet if they don’t have tea facilities.
 Make sure you mention it on trade applications.
 Otherwise the organisers might pop you next to a dedicated tea/coffee stall, and no one will be delighted.

 This depends on where you trade.
 At large music festivals and food festivals seating will often be available, but at markets and small festivals, especially quiet ones, seating can make a huge difference for two reasons: 1.
 People make their choice about food based on several factors, and one of them is sitting and eating.
 Especially at a festival where seating is scarce, your chairs will be prime real estate.
 2. It makes you look busier, because it keeps customers outside your unit for longer.
 A busy food vendor, the thought train goes, tastes better than a quiet one.
 More in depth info can be found here.

 Establishing Your Business